-28 incredible futuristic weapons showing modern military might - Pocket-lint
+32 interesting and incredibly futuristic weapons and modern fighting vehicles

 This monster cannon is actually the culmination of over a decade's worth of development and testing.
 An electromagnetic rail gun capable of firing projectiles at over 4,500mph and smashing through concrete structures 100 miles away.

-Electromagnetic rail guns are said to be the future of warfare as, like other weapons on this list, they use laser energies rather than traditional explosive materials and controlled explosions.
-The result is a longer range weapon with much greater accuracy.
+The result is a longer-range weapon with much greater accuracy.
 They do, however, require a great deal of power and scientists are still working on perfecting the output for maximum performance without actually tearing the weapon apart when it fires.

 High Energy Laser Mobile Demonstrator (HEL MD)